JAEYOONSUNG/GenomeDrawer/README.md

 run_drawer()
 ```
 - Circular Representation:
--- hen completeness = TRUE, each contig is visualized as a separate circular map, representing it as an independent entity.
+ When completeness = TRUE, each contig is visualized as a separate circular map, representing it as an independent entity.
--- This is particularly useful for analyzing genomes with multiple contigs that are not linearized or merged into a single chromosome.
+ This is particularly useful for analyzing genomes with multiple contigs that are not linearized or merged into a single chromosome.
 - Contig-Length Based Linearization:
--- When completeness = FALSE, all contigs are displayed within a single circular genome map, with each contig’s length proportionally calculated and represented as a segment within the map.
+ When completeness = FALSE, all contigs are displayed within a single circular genome map, with each contig’s length proportionally calculated and represented as a segment within the map.
--- This is ideal for visualizing fragmented assemblies in a comparative genome-wide context.
+ This is ideal for visualizing fragmented assemblies in a comparative genome-wide context.
 - **Note:** [Strain of interest].gff for merging data.

 **EggNOG-mapper** (Essential)